On This Page:

 Small Lower Jaw

 A baby with PRS will have a jaw which is noticeably smaller and more receded than those of other babies.
 This is called ‘mandibular hypoplasia’ or ‘micrognathia’.
+Below are three babies with this feature.
+Two also have nasogastric feeding tubes.

-The smaller jaw is thought to be the cause of the other features of PRS, but because the jawbone contiutes to grow as children get older, it usually doesn’t need to be treated surgically.
+The smaller jaw is thought to be the cause of the other features of PRS, but because the jawbone continues to grow as children get older, it usually doesn’t need to be treated surgically.

 The smaller lower jaw means the baby’s tongue will be further back than usual.
 This means it is more likely to ball up and fall backwards into the throat, causing obstruction and therefore breathing difficulties.
 This is called ‘glossoptosis’.
 Breathing difficulties can be very difficult to manage and cause a lot of concern, so it’s important the baby is under the care (or at least under the supervision) of a specialist hospital.